Banana nut bread

 - The ingredients can be doubled to make two loaves at once.

-- The bread can be stored in the freezer for a long time and won't become soggy upon thawing.
+- The bread can be stored in the freezer for a long time and won't become soggy when thawed.